DataFire/Integrations/integrations/generated/azure_resources_policysetdefinitions/README.md

 *Output schema unknown*

 ### PolicySetDefinitions_Get
-Gets the policy set definition.
+This operation retrieves the policy set definition in the given subscription with the given name.

 ```js